 Analysis and Test Results

 We evaluated every vest's performance in four different metrics to get an overall picture of how each measures up.
 We tested their comfort by wearing them with and without a shirt, in a boat, and under the hot sun.
-We evaluated their fit and tested adjustment points, comparing them to who they say they fit.
+We evaluated their fit and tested adjustment points, comparing them to who they claim to fit.
 We paid particular attention to how different shapes of adult, child, or dog fit into each vest.
 We judged each jacket's mobility in the water and out, examining armholes, movement, and adaptability while trying to swim, paddle, fish, and enjoy life on and in the water.
 To assess versatility, we considered the activities each is made and advertised for and which ones they're actually good at.
 Can you wear a fishing vest paddling; would you want to?
 We looked at every feature each model has, used them, and evaluated how helpful they are.
 We also scrutinized each PFD's durability, considering their construction and materials, putting them through the wringer in scummy ponds and on abrasive sand, and scouring the internet for other user complaints.
 The combination of all four of these metrics provides a thorough, honest picture of each vest's strengths and weaknesses.

 Who Needs a Life Vest?